-At first, I ignored her suggestion because I was definitely NOT a camper.
+I was NOT a camper.
 I don’t do bugs and I don’t poop in holes!

-In her excitement, Nikki also mentioned we could live in the RV.
+In her excitement, Nikki said we could live in the RV.

 The Nomadic Lifestyle

-After much research and deliberation, I decided a nomadic lifestyle would be the best way for me to live with MCS.
+After some research and deliberation, I decided a nomadic lifestyle might be the best way for me to live with MCS.

-I couldn’t decide what type of home on wheels I wanted so I chose to start my nomadic lifestyle out by living in a cargo van and I’d add a safe-for-me travel trailer later, if I wanted.
+I started my nomadic lifestyle living in a cargo van with the option of adding a safe-for-me trailer later, if I wanted.

 My cozy little home on wheels allows me to see and do things I never thought possible.

-Another perk of my home on wheels is, if the neighborhood becomes too toxic I can pack up and leave a lot more easily (and less expensively) than I could when I lived in a house or apartment.
+Another perk of a home on wheels is, if the neighborhood becomes too toxic I can pack up and leave more easily (and less expensively) than I could when I lived in a house or apartment.

 The nomadic lifestyle has it’s challenges (as any lifestyles does).
 But, this lifestyle has allowed me to travel while avoiding toxic-to-me hotels.
 It also allows me to be more in nature – where the air is fresh and healing.